 Children like fast cars.
 Lightning McQueen from Disney’s Cars is a massive hit with three-year-olds.
 You can add car cut-outs and even order a car-shaped cake.
 After the party, take your child for a ride in your car to round out their day.

 Most children enjoy donning pirate hats and shouting “Yarr!”
 So distribute pirate hats and eye patches to the children and let them go treasure hunting.
-You can also ask an entertainer to dress up as a pirate.
+You can also ask an entertainer to dress up as a pirate and engage in some exciting storytelling activities.

 A firefighter theme is relatively simple to put together.
 All you have to do is to stick to a red-and-black theme.
 Then, dress up your little one in a firefighter costume and give them shiny badges.
 Give each child a plastic helmet.
 This will give the children a sense of accomplishment and make them happy.
 At the end of the party, you can drive through a fire station and have them wave to the professional firefighters.